Table of Contents

 Tomey tms-5 automatically captures several slices by focusing the light alignments on the cornea center in the ring topography.
 In action, it can take about half to one second, like the measurement time of ring topography.

-TOMEY TMS-5 is indicated for cross-sectional imaging of anterior section components of the human eye, like the anterior and anterior surface of the cornea and the anterior chamber, and for dimension measurements such as curvature, length, and area by computed analysis.
+TOMEY TMS-5 is indicated for cross-sectional imaging of anterior section components of the human eye, like the anterior and anterior surface of the cornea and the anterior chamber, and dimension measurements such as curvature, length, and area by computed analysis.

 Is Corneal Topography worth it for your eye clinic?